AusDTO/gov-au-ui-kit/CONTRIBUTING.md

 We encourage you to read our [Contributor Code of Conduct](https://github.com/AusDTO/gov-au-ui-kit/blob/master/code_of_conduct.md).
 By ensuring that all staff and contributors follow this guide we can maintain an inclusive and friendly environment.

+We've also put together some [Coding Convention guidelines](https://github.com/AusDTO/gov-au-ui-kit/blob/master/conventions.md) which explain our code style and linting.

 Finally, if you're unsure about anything, just ask — or submit your issue or pull request anyway.
 The worst that can happen is we'll politely ask you to change something.
 We appreciate all friendly contributions.

 ## Guidelines